WHAT IS IT?

 WHAT DOES IT FEEL LIKE?

 When the hamstring muscle is strained, you may feel a sudden pain or “tearing” sensation in the back of the thigh as a result of the damage to the muscle fibers.
 With a minor strain you may be able to continue with your activity with minimal restrictions.
 However, as the muscle cools down after activity, pain may gradually increase as bleeding and swelling around the injured muscle continues.
 This may be associated with progressive tightening and stiffening of the hamstring muscle group.
-In more severe strains these sensations may be exaggerated such that you are unable to continue participation due to excessive pain in the thigh, muscle tightness, weakness and spasm.
+In more severe strains these sensations may be exaggerated and you may be unable to continue participation in activity due to excessive pain in the thigh, muscle tightness, weakness and spasm.
 In these cases, the pain may be so intense that you may be unable to walk without a limp.
 There may also be obvious swelling and a visible defect in the muscle

 WHAT SHOULD YOU DO?

 To limit the severity of this injury it is advised you stop activity immediately and start initial treatment.
 The most important time in the treatment of any injury is the first 24-48 hours.
 Swelling is a necessary step in the healing process, however, too much swelling can delay healing and cause further tissue damage.
 To control the amount of swelling and limit degree of damage to the hamstring muscle the RICE regime should be started ASAP (rest, ice, compression and elevation).

 Most hamstring strains will heal without complications within a number of weeks.
 However, if this tight or weakened hamstring group is not treated with the correct gradual exercise progression, the hamstring is more likely to be re-injured with return to activity.
 Some patients choose Platelet Rich Plasma (PRP) injections to expedite recovery.

 At SEMI, we can assess, treat, and support you through all stages of injury and recovery.
 Contact us for an appointment.